samarth8392/nayneesingh/index.md

 Welcome to my personal website!
-I am **Naynee Singh** (pronounced *Na-yay-ni SingH*), a dedicated Psychiatric Social Worker with a steadfast commitment to promoting mental health and well-being.
+I am **Naynee Singh** (pronounced *Na-yay-nee SingH*), a dedicated Psychiatric Social Worker with a steadfast commitment to promoting mental health and well-being.
 With a background in social work and specialized training in psychiatric care, I bring a unique blend of empathy, expertise, and advocacy to my role.

 <div class="button-container">
     <div style="display: flex; justify-content: center; gap: 15px;">